Here’s something that many C-level executives don’t want to hear:

 Anyone who joins the Patriots will find themselves working and practicing harder than ever before, because Bill makes them practice as if it’s the real game.
 He trains the team to follow the same systems and processes every single time.
 That’s why the Patriots are often in and regularly win Super Bowls.
 They hold the current highest record of reaching nine Super Bowls and winning six.

-This brings us to the third and final “P”, which is the playbook.
+This brings us to the third and final “P”.